plinkysynth/plinky-site/src/routes/docs/posts/build-guide-blue.md

 ![alt_text](/build-guide-blue/toppins.jpg "image_tooltip")

 Next, place the 8x2 pin headers at the top of the board, where it says ‘fingers’ and ‘thumbs’.
 DO NOT SOLDER THEM YET!
-JUST PLACE THEM LOOSELY
+JUST PLACE THEM LOOSELY.
+If you find them jiggling out in the next step, just put them back in last before you start soldering.

 ### Place the sockets and pots